 Questions, Questions, Questions

 When we say answer questions, we mean the questions that get typed into Google’s search bar.
-When searching, what many people do is, instead of simply typing in a search like ‘dog training’, they will instead type ‘what is the best way to train my dog to stay?’, or ‘how can I train my dog to do tricks?’.
+When searching, what many people do is, instead of simply typing in a search like ‘SEO Melbourne‘, they will instead type ‘what is the best way to get SEO done on my Melbourne website?’, or ‘how can I do SEO on my Melbourne website?’.

 Within your niche or business sector, you will hopefully have ideas as to what questions your potential customers might ask on Google, and if you do, you are even closer to taking advantage of this.

 You see, if you can create content that answers specific questions, then Google will soon recognise that.
 This will occur, not only via them crawling your website, but they will see that when a question gets asked, and the person asking lands on your website, they are staying longer, no doubt because the answer they were looking for is there.

 Google’s ongoing development and its many updates have brought it to a point where its complex algorithms can more easily understand when questions are entered into the search bar.
 If you try it for yourself and enter a question, you will see that it has underneath the words ‘People also ask’.

 What this is doing is prompting you with questions which it believes is related to the one you entered.
 This tells us Google no longer sees a search as a mere string of words, but it can tell the difference between a ‘search’, and a ‘question’.

 The significance of this is huge with regards to SEO for your website, because whilst all your competitors are out there trying to optimise for search terms, very few are optimising for questions.